Immigration Medical Exam (IME)

 What happens after the medical exam?

-The medical office submits your results directly to IRCC.
+The medical office will submit your results directly to IRCC.

-If that spot isn’t available, upload the document under “Optional documents” at the bottom of the checklist.
+If that upload spot is not available, you can upload the document under “Optional documents” at the bottom of your checklist.

 Can I get a copy of my medical exam results?